How NJ's flawed "cost-per-pupil" metric can mask the systemic underinvestment of a district, including students with more needs

-Based on the NJ education funding formula, Jersey City Public Schools are $100 million under-funded, technically termed "below adequacy".
+Based on the NJ education funding formula, Jersey City Public Schools are $100+ million under-funded, technically termed "below adequacy".
 This is primarily a local problem...we don't raise enough school taxes to fully fund our local schools.
 For years, the state of NJ has given Jersey City "extra" aid, termed "Adjustment Aid", to make up for this local shortfall.
-However, starting in Spring 2019, NJ will start to withdraw Adjustment Aid at the rate of $25 million per year for 7 years, or $150+ million in total.
-This means our $100 million funding deficit will grow deeper each year, absent local action to fund our local schools.
+However, starting in Spring 2019, NJ began withdrawing Adjustment Aid - the first year's cut was over $25 million.
+We are due to lose over $150 million more in aid over the next several years.
+This means our $100+ million funding deficit will grow deeper each year, in cumulative terms, absent local action to fund our local schools.

 Public school advocates have been listening to and learning from each other, with the hope of understanding: what is the impact of underfunding?
 Parents, teachers, staff, and other stakeholders have identified common problems that we can tie to underfunding, including:

 In 2008, NJ adopted a new school funding formula called "SFRA" or the "School Funding Reform Act."
 This formula drives our public schools budget.

 SFRA bases "adequacy" on a weighted-average student formula, whereupon students are given higher "weights" depending on higher levels of need (and the need is supposed to drive the funding).
 General education students are given a base-weight.
 But then three main categories of students with greater levels of need are lifted up by SFRA: At-Risk (Lower Income), English Language Learners, and Special Education.
 Each school district's budget is "built up" by applying a weighted-average-student formula to the student population in that district.
 This "built-up" budget is termed the district's "adequacy budget".